-Being from California, you likely aren’t used to major hail storms, or tornadoes like you will find in many parts of Texas.
+Being from New York, you likely aren’t used to major hail storms, or tornadoes like you will find in many parts of Texas.
 (Coverage for wind/hail is a BIG deal in Texas).

 But it doesn’t stop there…

-As you can see, homeowners insurance is not only different than California home insurance, it’s different depending on where you live in Texas.
+Homeowners insurance is not only different than New York home insurance, it’s different depending on where you live in Texas.

 In other words, what’s true in Dallas, doesn’t hold true in Austin, and what’s true in Austin doesn’t hold true on the coast.

 And there’s A LOT more cities and communities than that.

 This may sound daunting, but it’s not as bad as you think, especially with a little help.

 Let’s first focus on the MAJOR differences you’ll find buried in different Texas policies…

 We’re only focusing on the MAJOR differences that are consistently different in Texas.

 We’re looking at these because, outside of weather claims, these are where claims most often occur in Texas (and can be catastrophic).